1948 United States Senate election in New Jersey

 The United States Senate election of 1948 in New Jersey was held on November 2, 1948.

-Incumbent Republican Senator Albert Hawkes did not seek re-election to a second term.
-Republican State Treasurer Robert C. Hendrickson defeated Princeton attorney Archibald S. Alexander in a close race.
-This remains the last senate election in which a resident of South Jersey with elected to the Senate.
+Incumbent Republican Senator Albert Hawkes ran for re-election to a second term but withdrew from the Republican primary after facing overwhelming establishment opposition to his re-election.
+Republican State Treasurer Robert C. Hendrickson won the primary over Harry Harper and defeated Princeton attorney Archibald S. Alexander in a close general election.